Fawn-coloured lark: Subspecies

+The subspecies C. a. intercedens and C. a. alopex were formerly separated as the foxy lark.
+They were lumped with the fawn-colored lark based on the results of a large 2024 molecular genetic study of the Alaudidae by Per Alström and collaborators that found only shallow genetic divergence.

 Distribution and habitat

-The range of Mirafra africanoides is broadly spread, with an estimated global extent of occurrence of 2,400,000 km2.
+The range of the fawn-coloured lark is broadly spread, with an estimated global extent of occurrence of 2,400,000 km2.
 It can be found in the countries of Angola, Botswana, Ethiopia, Kenya, Mozambique, Namibia, Somalia, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.